Oshane-Satchell/SWAHDS_Project/README.md

 §  The system should be able to recognize when the rainwater tank is at a critical level and automatically switch to the NWC water supply (tank)

-§  The system should via a mobile app inform the consumer of the state of the system and allow for virtual reset and overrides.
+§  The system should via a website inform the consumer of the state of the system and allow for virtual reset and overrides.